BearDocker/imdock-cnp56/README.md

   * this project use management by docker-compose

   * you can use this for Laravel-5 PHP Framework

+## How to install:

+    imagi@centos ~ $ git clone https://github.com/imagine10255/imdock-cnp56.git {your-project-name}

+    imagi@centos ~ $ cd {your-project-name}

+    #change your custom settting
+    imagi@centos ~/{your-project-name} $ vim ./docker-compose-yml

+    imagi@centos ~/{your-project-name} $ docker-compose up

+    #open browser, testing your host-ip, see the phpinfo is success! ctrl+c close this
+    #now, you can move the your project to website dir

+    imagi@centos ~/{your-project-name} $ cp ./sites-enable/default.vhost.sample ./sites-enable/default.vhost

+    #setting your custom nginx config
+    imagi@centos ~/{your-project-name} $ vim ./default.vhost
+    imagi@centos ~/{your-project-name} $ docker-compose up -d

+## How to and other docker-compose use the same network :

+    #if you not have group network, you can create this, and other docker-compose use this network setting

+    imagi@centos ~ $ docker network create --driver bridge imdockgroup

 ## How to change setting: